 Oct.
 15 | Dec.
 1

-The doctoral program in higher education follows a scholar-practitioner model.
-It
+The doctoral program in Education, Health and Behavior Studies follows a scholar-practitioner

-is designed for students preparing for positions that balance research, theory and
+model.
+It is designed for students preparing for positions that balance research,

 Participate in a community of learners with students and faculty from diverse academic